kawre/leetcode.nvim/README.md

 ### filename

-Custom function to both create and read questions
+This function is used for both creating and finding existing questions

-`alias` can be `nil` and is used for differentiating between `Python` and `Python3` languages, since they share the same file extension `.py`
+`alias` is an optional parameter used for differentiating between `Python` and `Python3` problems, since they share the same file extension `.py`

+> [!WARNING]
+> Modifying this function will make questions with old filenames not
+> discoverable

 ```lua
 ---@type lc.filename